Yale-BIM/f21-assignments/assignment-3/README.md

     epochs to use for training.

     Make a screen shot of the plot that you get after training your simple neural network for the first time with a learning rate of 1e-2 and for 100 epochs.
-Add the screen shot to your report.
+Add the screen shot to your report and explain why the neural network is performing poorly.

 7. Visualize the learning curves and your model using [TensorBoard](https://www.tensorflow.org/guide/summaries_and_tensorboard).
 Open a new terminal window, activate your virtual environment, and run: